PessOak/COURSERA_Google_Capstone/README.md

 ## 1- Ask
 Business tasks:

-a) Identify the business task

-b) Consider key stakeholders

-a)	The task is to transform raw smart device usage data into actionable insights that can guide Bellabeat's marketing strategy, enhancing their product positioning and communication efforts in a way that aligns with current consumer preferences and behaviors in the smart device market.
+a) Identify the business task -> The task is to transform raw smart device usage data into actionable insights that can guide Bellabeat's marketing strategy, enhancing their product positioning and communication efforts in a way that aligns with current consumer preferences and behaviors in the smart device market.

-b)	Urška Sršen (chief creative officer) and Sando Mur are the primary stakeholders.
+b) Consider key stakeholders -> Urška Sršen (chief creative officer) and Sando Mur are the primary stakeholders.
 And Bellabeat’s marketing analytics team are the secondary stakeholders.